busoc/propsect/README.md

 if no type is set in the module config, the plugin set the type property to:
 **uplink file**

+the icn plugin expects having as input file (specified in the location option) a csv file with the following fields (in the given order):

+* source ICN
+* uplinked file
+* original filename
+* command filename
+* filename used for uplink
+* sid
+* uplink time
+* transfer time
+* warning
+* file size
+* md5

+this kind of file can be generated thanks to the script scripts/icn.awk

+### csv

+the csv plugin set the following experiment specific metadata:

+* file.size
+* file.duration
+* file.numrec
+* csv.%d.header

+the csv plugin expects that all the rows in the input files contains exactly the same number of fields.

 ### mbox

+currently the mbox plugin is the only one using its own configuration file.

+the mbox plugin set the following experiment specific metadata:

+* file.size
+* mail.subject
+* mail.description
+* ptr.%d.href
+* ptr.%d.role